 Before you start, make sure you have everything you need, including a new PVC coupling or fitting, a PVC pipe cutter or hacksaw, and the correct PVC primer and cement for your pipe type.
 Taking the time to do it right the first time will save you from future headaches and potential water damage.
 Of course, not every leak is in an easy-to-reach spot, and some repairs are more complex than others.
 If you find yourself dealing with a major leak or feel unsure about the repair, don’t hesitate to call for emergency plumbing assistance.
 A professional can get the job done quickly and correctly.

-Step 1: Shut Off the Water
+Step 1: Turn Off the Water Supply

 First things first: you can’t fix a pipe with water flowing through it.
 Before you make a single cut, you need to shut off the water supply to the area.
 The easiest way to do this is by locating your home’s main water shut-off valve, which is often in the basement, a crawl space, or near the water heater.
 Turn the valve clockwise until it’s completely closed.
 To make sure the line is empty, open a faucet at the lowest point in your house (like a basement sink) and another one on a higher floor to let air in.
 This will drain any remaining water from the pipes, preventing a surprise shower when you start working.

-Step 2: Cut Out the Damaged Section
+Step 2: Remove the Damaged Pipe Section

 With the water off and the pipe drained, it’s time for a little surgery.
 Using a PVC pipe cutter or a hacksaw, carefully cut out the leaking joint.
 A dedicated PVC cutter will give you the cleanest, straightest cut, which is ideal for getting a good seal later.
 Make your cuts on both sides of the faulty fitting, leaving enough straight pipe on either end to attach your new coupling.
 Measure twice and cut once.
 You want to remove the entire damaged section while ensuring the remaining pipe ends are smooth and squared off.
 A crooked cut can make it difficult to create a watertight seal with the new fitting.

-Step 3: Clean and Prep the Surfaces
+Step 3: Clean and Prepare the Pipe Ends

 This step is crucial for creating a strong, permanent bond.
 Any dirt, dust, or moisture can compromise the PVC cement and lead to another leak down the road.
 Start by removing any burrs or rough edges from the inside and outside of the cut pipe ends using a deburring tool or a piece of sandpaper.
 Once the edges are smooth, use a clean, dry cloth to wipe down the outside of the pipe ends and the inside of your new fitting.
 The surfaces must be completely clean and dry before you move on to applying the primer and cement.
 Don’t skip this prep work; it’s the foundation of a successful repair.

-Step 4: Apply Primer and Cement
+Step 4: Apply PVC Primer and Cement

 Now it’s time to make the connection.
 Start with the PVC primer, which cleans and softens the plastic to allow for a stronger weld.
 Using the dauber attached to the can’s lid, apply a liberal coat of primer to the outside of the pipe ends and the inside of the new fitting.
 The primer is often purple so you can easily see your coverage.
 While the primer is still wet, follow up immediately with the PVC cement.
 Apply a smooth, even layer to the same surfaces.
 Quickly push the pipe into the fitting, giving it a quarter-turn as you do.
 This twisting motion helps spread the cement evenly and ensures a solid connection.